Paillat-dev/FABLE/readme.md

-# Videos Automator
+# FABLE

+**The *Film and Artistic Bot for Lively Entertainment***

-This repository contains a whole bunch of scripts and tools connected together to automate the process of generatig unlimited videos from a given subject.
+This repository contains a software that connectsa whole bunch of scripts and tools together to automate the process of generatig unlimited videos from a given subject.
 It handles everything from creating the script, to generating the video, to uploading it to YouTube as well as creating the thumbnail and the description.

+# READ THIS FIRST
+This repository is a labor of love, the result of countless hours of work, and a testament to my passion for open-source software.
+You see, I'm a big fan of open source.
+I've developed and participated in many such projects, and I believe in the power of community collaboration.

+However, for this particular project, there's a twist.
+While I'm more than happy for you to use, modify, and learn from this software, I've decided to impose certain restrictions on its commercial use.
+Let me explain why.

+In a nutshell, I don't want anyone to make a profit directly from this specific project or the content generated from it.
+This includes selling the videos created by this software, offering services to generate such videos, or monetizing these videos on any online platform (think YouTube, Twitch, Patreon, and so forth).

+The reason is simple.
+This project was created out of passion, not for profit, and I want to ensure that it is used in the spirit it was created in.
+It's about learning, sharing knowledge, and having fun while doing so.
+It's not about turning a quick profit.

+In the spirit of clarity, even a small part of the code used elsewhere still falls under these rules.
+So, if you're thinking of using just a tiny piece of the code for commercial purposes, please think again.
+The terms are pretty straightforward - use the software, enjoy it, but don't profit from it.

+And lastly, when using this software, I'd appreciate it if you mention me, Paillat-dev (https://paillat.dev), in any licensing or attribution notes.
+It's a small ask that goes a long way in supporting individual developers like me.

+Now, with all that said, I hope you enjoy exploring this project as much as I did creating it.
+Your support means the world to me, and I can't wait to see what amazing things you do with it (within the rules, of course 😉).

+Happy coding!

+***For more detailed information about the license conditions, please refer to the LICENSE file in the root directory of this project.***

 # Getting Started
-:warning: <strong> This is not a tutorial on how to use the scripts.
+:warning: <strong> This is not a tutorial on how to use the software.
 You will need to know how to use the command line and how to install dependencies, <ins>as well as some knowledge on how to look for other tutorials on the internet if you get stuck.</ins></strong>

 If it is the first time you are using this repository, you will need to install the dependencies.
 To do so, run the following command:
 ```